+In order to compare calculated EROI values with standard energy financial descriptors such as LCOE, a monetary cost value must be associated with each (see Figure EROI).
+Thus, the corresponding financial expenditure for the fuels is $147,960 as calculated by multiplying a market value of energy to each form of energy consumed during the wind turbine life cycle (see Table Vestas LCA).

+s The results are described in Section ase (whcih eans you don'o shine, wind to blow, or fossil fuel to regeneratehumnas

 2.3 Energy Flow Analysis of Wind - SEA

-Describe the “SEA = System Energy Accounting” method.

-The System Energy Accounting method uses the average energy intensity of the global economy to assign energy consumption to the monetary expenditures of the analyzed wind project.
+The System Energy Accounting (SEA) method uses the average energy intensity of the global economy to assign energy consumption to the monetary expenditures of the analyzed wind project.
 The average energy intensity of the economy, based upon power purchasing parity (PPP), was calculated using data from the United States Energy Information Administration (EIA) of the Department of Energy.
 The world gross domestic product (GDP-PPP) in 2006 was $59,939 billion ($2005) while consuming 472 quads of primary energy.
 [EIA International Energy Outlook 2009].
 These values correspond to an energy intensity of 7,630 Btu/$ in 2006.
 Because the energy output of a wind turbine is electricity, we convert this value to units of electricity, or kWh (see Equation 1).
 However, the authors are well aware of the different monetary values that the market applies to different forms of energy (e.g. oil, coal, electricity, etc.), but the analysis of this paper is considered preliminary and does not make a distinction in value for different energy inputs and outputs [1, 5, 8].

 Ein kWh= 7,630 Btu/$20063,410 Btu/kWh$ spent